ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 Optimal substructure property means that the results of the parents values should be directly computable ftome the optimal results of the child values.

 #### Tabulation vs Memoization
 Tabulation is when you follow a bottom's up approach to solving the problems.
 So for example if the recursion tree goes down to 15 levels so you start from the bottom calculating subproblems to build to the final answer.
 You generally do this by having an array say dp[n] and start from filling dp[0] -> dp[1] -> -> dp[n].
+Used when it is necessary to solve all the possible subproblems for the final answer.

 Memoization is a top down approach where you directly calculate for the final value but for every call you store the value of the subproblem such that if it is called again you can access the value directly.
 Generally values are stored in a hashmap.
+Used when it is not necessary to solve all the subproblems for reaching the final answer.

 <a href="#Contents">Back to contents</a>